tecepeipe/telegram-uploader/README.md

 telegram_files_upload_v2.py - Uploader with unlimited auto‑splitting for large files with parallel uploads and progress bars. also local bot support, time outs for large files handling and automatic cleanup of temporary split segments.

-telegram_folders_upload.py - Uploader for sub-folders, 7zipping them and uploading the unlimited parts.

 Get API ID/Hash from [Telegram API](https://my.telegram.org/) and Bot Token interacting with @BotFather Channel ID can be obtained forwarding message to @JsonDumpBot